ComputerKeeda/ComputerKeeda/README.md

 <br />

-"I'm Shubham, a full-stack web wizard at Airchains Technology, diving deep into the blockchain realm.
-Just completed my B.Tech. in CSE from Rungta College of Engineering & Technology, Raipur.
+I'm Shubham, a Tech wizard at Airchains Technology, diving deep into the blockchain realm.
+Just completed my B.Tech. in CSE from Rungta College of Engineering & Technology, Raipur. <br/>

 I'm not just a tech enthusiast; I'm the architect of cool digital wonders.
-Whether it's talking to computers, smartphones, or smart gadgets, I'm fluent in the language of innovation.
-They might call me a kid, but mark my words, I'm on a journey to be the smartest kid you've ever met, and I'll get there one byte at a time. 💻✨"
+Whether it's talking to blockchain, coding, or smart gadgets, I'm fluent in the language of innovation.
+They might call me a kid, but mark my words, I'm on a journey to be the smartest kid you've ever met, and I'll get there one byte at a time. 💻✨

 ![naruto-uzumaki-believe-it-so-am-I](Assets/naruto-uzumaki-believe-it.gif)